-Learn how to use Projects to track project income, expenses, and profitability.
-This is available for QuickBooks Online Plus, Advanced, and Accountant.
+Learn how to set up and manage projects in QuickBooks Online Plus, Advanced, and Accountant.

-The Projects feature helps you stay organized and track all the moving parts.
-You can add project income and expenses, tag old transactions to new projects, and run project-specific reports from a single dashboard.
-This makes it easy to manage your work and see your progress.
+Use projects in QuickBooks Online to track your project’s profitability.
+You can add project income, expenses, and labor expenses, add old transactions to new projects, and run project-specific reports from a single dashboard.

 Step 1: Turn on projects